-The solunar fishing calendar in Bandon tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Bandon tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Bandon.
 The times are generated in local time in Oregon and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: